 Plus, many wedge boots have smooth or slightly textured soles.
 This makes it difficult to maintain traction on wet or slippery concrete surfaces.
 This can increase the risk of slips, trips, and falls, a common cause of workplace injuries.

-Furthermore, wedge boots can be more difficult to maneuver in tight spaces.
-When working on uneven surfaces, which can make them less practical for certain jobs.
+Furthermore, wedge boots can be more difficult to maneuver in tight spaces when working on uneven surfaces, which can make them less practical for certain jobs.

 If you’re considering wearing wedge boots on concrete floors.
 There are several factors to consider when choosing the right pair for your needs.
 Here are some tips to help you choose the right wedge boots for concrete: